youheekil/predict_income/README.md

 pytest src/model_test.py
 ```

-* Write a model card using the provided template.
+* Details of the model can be found in a model card (document/model_card_template.md)
-- document/model_card_template.md

 # API Creation
 *  Create a RESTful API using FastAPI this must implement: